kujenga/curves/README.md

         - is associated with a `ToolType` value and displays its associated text representation
 - Curve
     - pure virtual superclass of all curves, provides basic drawing functionality based on virtual methods

+## Scoring

+### Points
+55 pts for a D,
+65 pts for a C,
+75 pts for a B,
+85 pts for an A.

+###
+- When an object is selected, the user may hold down 'A' to add control points to the selected object by clicking.
+[5 pts]
+- Support Catmull-Clark subdivision curves, created by clicking control points while holding key 'C'.
+[20 pts]
+- Support dragging control points of the selected curve.
+[10 pts]